-- 3. More than 70% of people living in the United States and the United Kingdon live in timber framed houses.
+3 More than 70% of people living in the United States and the United Kingdon live in timber framed houses.
 The internal structure of a timber frame house is a wooden frame which is then covered by brick or stone to provide the external finish.
 The reason timber framed homes are so popular is because they are quick and easy to assemble.
 The builder can buy a timber framed structure as a kit with all of the pieces cut to measure and ready to assemble.
 I was always good with jigsaw puzzles and mechano sets when I was a child.
 Timber framed dwellings can be assembled much quicker than houses made from brick and block.
-A timber framed dwelling can be erected in two or three days and is ready for roofing, windows and plumbing etc within two weeks. - a.
+A timber framed dwelling can be erected in two or three days and is ready for roofing, windows and plumbing etc within two weeks.

+а .
 Paragraph Topic:

+b .
+Sentence that does not fit in:

+c.
+Sentence does not belong because:

 4. Adding space to your home can add thousands of pounds to its value.
 There are a number of ways you can do this including adding an extension or converting your loft, cellar or garage.
 My neighbour says he would rather move house rather than have all the hassle of renovation.
-There are advantages and disadvantages to adding extensions or doing conversions (for example a ground floor extension will mean a smaller garden) so it is always important to have a workable plan in place before you start.
+There are advantages and disadvantages to adding extensions or doing conversions (for example a ground floor extension will mean a smaller garden) so i is always important to have a workable plan in place before you start.

+a.
+Paragraph Topic:

+b.
+Sentence that doe es not fit in:

+c.
+Sentence does no ot belong because: